shubhgadekar/programs/README.md

 This is the database file which is given to perform this assignment.

 #customer_item_quantities.csv-
+This is the output CSV file which is generated after executing the pandas_solution.py file.

+#sqloutput.csv-
-This is the output CSV file which is generated after executing the pandas.solution.py file.
+This is the output CSV file which is generated after executing the sql_solution.py file.